- Career & Technical Education homepage

 - You gain deferred admission to the MEd-CTE program as an undergraduate

-- The accelerated MEd allows you to take additional graduate courses as an undergraduate student - until Bachelors requirements are completed you are charged at the undergraduate tuition rate and retain eligibility for undergraduate scholarships (and financial aid)
+- The accelerated MEd allows you to take additional graduate level courses towards the MEd CTE program as an undergraduate student at the undergraduate tuition rate.
+Until Bachelor’s requirements are completed, you are charged at the undergraduate tuition rate and retain eligibility for undergraduate scholarships (and financial aid).

 How it works